 Shining Light on the Newborn Brain

-Visible light travelling through the body is strongly absorbed by the oxygen-carrying molecule haemoglobin.
-Near-infrared light (which is just beyond the visible) is also absorbed by haemoglobin, but is able to travel several centimetres through biological tissue, and the amount of light absorbed will depend on the amount of oxygen being carried.
+Visible light travelling through the body is strongly absorbed by the oxygen-carrying molecule, haemoglobin.
+Red and near-infrared light (which is just beyond the visible) is also absorbed by haemoglobin, but is able to travel several centimetres through biological tissue, and the amount of light absorbed will depend on the amount of oxygen being carried.
 These two properties – the relative transparency of near infrared light, and oxygen-dependent absorption – can be used to provide information on the amount of oxygen in tissues, and in particular the brain.

 Using a single light source and detector, information on oxygen levels across the whole brain can be obtained; using several light sources it is possible to reconstruct images of regional blood flow and oxygenation.